whg-training/whg-training-resources/docs/statistical_modelling/regression_modelling/causal_graphs.md

 In other words, the regression has made a perfectly sensible estimate - it just doesn't understand that it's the effect of $A$ on
 $C$ that we are interested in.

-One way to understand this is to say that some of the effect of $A$ is 'explained by' $B$ - and in this case the estimate for $B$ is positive because $B$ also 'explains' some of the noise in $C$.
+One way to understand this is to say that some of the association with $A$ is 'explained by' $B$ - and in this case the estimate for $B$ is positive because $B$ also 'explains' some of the noise in $C$.

 **Note.** Diagram 2 is sort of similar in that $B$ is correlated to $A$.
 In this case, however, there's a different behaviour:
 ```